prestodb/presto/presto-docs/src/main/sphinx/sql/revoke.rst

 Revoke ``SELECT`` privilege on the table ``nation`` from everyone, additionally revoking the privilege to grant ``SELECT`` privilege::

-    REVOKE GRANT OPTION FOR SELECT ON nation FROM PUBLIC;
+    REVOKE GRANT OPTION FOR SELECT ON nation FROM ROLE PUBLIC;

 Revoke all privileges on the table ``test`` from user ``alice``::